MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 ## Getting started with flow control

 Flow control refers to controlling the order in which actions and subflows run.
-Power Automate Desktop enables flow control through the flow control actions.
+Power Automate enables flow control through the flow control actions.

 **Labels** are used to create points of reference for the **Go to** action to direct the flow to.
 In the figure below, the flow is directed to a label earlier in the flow to repeat a series of actions.